ETH-DISCO/advx-bench/docs/0-model-selection.md

 *image to text / image captioning*

 - using image captions to generate textual prompts for CV models
-- none are open vocabulary, they're all constrained to the labels they were trained on (COCO, ImageNet, etc.)
+- the models must be open vocabulary to be useful, otherwise they're constrained to the labels they were trained on (just like detr)
 - https://huggingface.co/tasks/image-to-text
 - https://huggingface.co/models?pipeline_tag=image-to-text
-- https://paperswithcode.com/task/image-captioning -> BLIP-2 ViT-G FlanT5 XL
+- https://paperswithcode.com/task/image-captioning -> BLIP-2 ViT-G FlanT5 XL (not open vocab)
 - https://huggingface.co/Salesforce/blip-image-captioning-large
 - https://huggingface.co/nlpconnect/vit-gpt2-image-captioning